Previous Education Projects

 Towards the end 2012, City Eye was involved in delivering 4 film projects across the region, as part of Film Nation: Shorts.
 Each project produced a film that was uploaded onto the Film Nation website and entered into a national filmmaking competition.

-In July 2012, Antony Batchelor, our Education Manager, students and staff from St Vincent College in Gosport travelled to London to attend the glitzy Film Nation: Shorts awards ceremony at the BFI.
+In July 2012, Antony Batchelor, our Education Manager at that time, with students and staff from St Vincent College in Gosport travelled to London to attend the glitzy Film Nation: Shorts awards ceremony at the BFI.

 The team, whose film Life with Two Sugars (above) had won the prize for Film of the Month for February, were nominated for the prestigious Best Film of the Month award for 2012.

-There were 8 films (whittled down from over 400) in this hotly contested category and with stars galore handing out prizes it was definitely an occasion to remembered and one for the album!
+There were 8 films (whittled down from over 400) in this hotly contested category and with stars galore to hand out prizes it was definitely an occasion to remembered and one for the album!